MoeraOrg/moeraorg.github.io/overview/browser-extension.md

 Why at all we need this browser extension?
 Why we cannot create a regular web application, put it on some website and let users to open it and use as Moera web client, without installing anything into the browser?
-It would be must easier and user-friendly.
+It would be much easier and user-friendly.

 Yes, it is possible, at least theoretically.
 But we need to solve two problems that arise: